DataFire/Integrations/integrations/generated/google_toolresults/README.md

 ### ListScreenshotClustersResponse
 * ListScreenshotClustersResponse `object`
-  * clusters `array`: The set of clustres associated with an execution Always set
+  * clusters `array`: The set of clusters associated with an execution Always set
     * items [ScreenshotCluster](#screenshotcluster)

 ### ListStepThumbnailsResponse